 - Walpurgisnacht serves as at least a partial one in Puella Magi Madoka Magica.
 There's definitely some build-up to it, but it still takes a backseat to the Awful Truth behind the whole Magical Girl system and Homura's true nature.
 In the end, its purpose in the plot is more to just show up, smash the city to pieces and either kill Madoka or cause her to turn into an even more powerful witch, forcing Homura to push her own personal Reset Button and try to do the fight over again while saving her.
 Hell, if it wasn't for Homura, no one would even expect a supremely powerful witch like Walpurgisnacht to just show up and start wrecking everyone's shit.

-- In Pokémon episode with the evil togepi, it's never explained why the togepi is evil or what its motivation was.
+- Pokémon's episode with the evil Togepi.
+It's never explained why the Togepi is evil or what its motivation was.

 - Superman: The Man of Steel #17 introduces the most (in)famous Devil from Nothing: Doomsday.
 He basically emerges from the bowels of the earth, squishes a bird, and then goes on a killing spree for no good reason.
 He's pretty much there just to kill Superman and kick off the "Death" and "Rebirth" story arcs.
 Later stories revealed his origins, however.

 - The Big Bad in DC's Final Crisis wasn't Darkseid.
-It was a Multiversal Vampire.
+It was a multiversal vampire, the Dark Monitor Mandrakk.
 This means exactly what you think it does: he eats stories.
-If you didn't read the Final Crisis: Superman Beyond tie-in, he seemed to come out of nowhere.
-Writer Grant Morrison did, however, intend for Superman Beyond to be an integral part of the story, and it is included in the trade editions of Final Crisis.
+Mind you this is explained and there is a lead up to it, but if you didn't read the Final Crisis: Superman Beyond tie-in, he seemed to come out of nowhere.
+Writer Grant Morrison did, however, intend for Superman Beyond to be an integral part of the story, and it is included in (most of) the trade editions of Final Crisis.

 - A Godzilla comic had Big G be sent back to the time of the dinosaurs, where he was attacked by a giant dragon... thing that was there for some reason; he manages to just barely beat it before being returned to the present.

 - The feral vampire hag that turned Cassidy in Preacher.
-She appears biting his neck, gets shot by his brother, and falls back into the swamp, never to be seen again.
+She appears biting his neck, gets shot by his brother, and falls back into the bog, never to be seen again.

-- In Green Lantern: Rebirth, Hal Jordan's 90s Face-Heel Turn is explained and excused as a result of his possession by Parallax, a "Fear Entity" and literal Giant Space Flea from Nowhere.
-Parallax has since become the Big Bad of a crossover event, one of the cornerstones of modern GL Continuity, and was depicted as the giant floating CGI head of Clancy Brown in The Movie.
+- In Green Lantern: Rebirth, Hal Jordan's 90s Face–Heel Turn is explained and excused as a result of his possession by Parallax, a "Fear Entity" and literal Giant Space Flea from Nowhere.
+Parallax has since become the Big Bad of a crossover event, one of the cornerstones of modern GL Continuity, and was depicted as the giant floating CGI head of Clancy Brown in The Movie (for better or for worse).
+So while he is a Giant Space Flea from Nowhere, he's a beloved one.

 - The Joker is this; his backstory was introduced much, much later than the character and even in there, he outright stated that's probably false.
 Despite that he's still managed to rack up a body count any villain worth their salt would be jealous of, and is the person regular (and super) criminals tell stories of to scare one another.